Bashar Warda: Biography

-Born in 1969, Warda joined the Saint Peter's Chaldean seminary in Baghdad and was ordained a priest in 1993.
-In 1995, he joined the Redemptorist order of Flanders in Belgium.
-After receiving his master's at the Catholic University of Louvain in 1999, he returned to Iraq.
+Bashar Matti Warda was born on 15 June 1969, in Baghdad.
+Warda joined the Saint Peter's Chaldean seminary in Baghdad and was ordained a priest in 1993.
+In 1995, he joined the Redemptorist order of Flanders in Belgium, and then was sent to Ireland to resume his novitiate.
+After receiving his master's degree in Moral Theology from the Catholic University of Louvain in 1999, he returned to Iraq.
+After returning to Iraq, Warda served as an assistant professor at Babel College in Baghdad.
+He took his perpetual vows for the Redemptorist Order in 2001.
+The following year, Warda was appointed parish priest of Mar Elia Church in Baghdad, where he established a primary school.

 Warda was apostolic administrator of the Diocese of Zaku from July 2011 until its merger with the Diocese of Amadiyah in June 2013.

 In 2009, the Synod of Bishops of the Chaldean Catholic Church elected him Archbishop of the Archeparchy of Erbil.
 After Pope Benedict XVI gave his consent to this election in 2010 he was consecrated on 3 July of the same year.;

 On 17 May 2017, he was received by His Royal Highness Charles, Prince of Wales in Clarence House, London.

 Archbishop Warda is well known for his wide-ranging defense and support for the Christians and minorities in Iraq.
 His efforts to support the continuing Christian presence in Iraq were widely noticed through many media interviews and speeches in different universities and councils worldwide, including Georgetown University 2018, CNA in 2018, Catholic Herald in 2020, BBC HARDtalk in 2022, Catholic New York Newspaper in 2022, The Tablet in 2022, and Prospect Magazine in 2017.

 On 3 December 2019, he gave a speech in the UN Security Council Meeting in New York Concerning the Situation in Iraq during the protests of the Iraqi youth in October that year.

+In November 2023, shortly after the beginning of the Gaza war, Archbishop Warda expressed his concern that the conflict could upset regional stability and further affect Christian communities.
+"People [in Iraq] are really afraid that the violence will spread beyond Gaza.
+Speaking on behalf of all the people – especially the minorities, who tend to suffer more than others, especially in conflict situations – please God, no more war.
+We are asking all the leaders and all those who have influence to calm the situation.
+God forbid that this war goes beyond what we have been seeing of late.
+The settling of old scores would endanger the social cohesion in the whole region.
+The situation in Syria is not settled, nor has it settled in Iraq.”

+In December 2024, Archbishop Warda expressed that the current situation in Syria remains "quite vague," with no clear understanding of what the future holds for the country and its inhabitants.
+He emphasized the hope for a new constitution that would promote an inclusive society for all Syrians, including religious minorities.